 By the time you buy an Android tablet and the DRO controller, it would be cheaper to get a DRO off eBay

 This is partially true: it's possible to order a cheap DRO kit from China that will end up costing less than a pre-made TouchDRO controller with a good quality tablet.
 Unfortunately, this is not an apples-to-apples comparison.
 These cheap DROs are cheap for a reason: they are built to a price point, have only the basic features, use antiquated design, and come with no support.
 In contrast, TouchDRO offers features that you'd find in top-of-the-line DRO consoles with superior quality, reliability, and usability.
-Considering the features you get with TouchDRO, quality of the controller that is built in the USA from name-brand components, and continuing software and feature upgrades, TouchDRO setup is a very good deal.
+Considering the features you get with TouchDRO, quality of the controller that is built to stringent quality standards from name-brand components, and continuing software and feature upgrades, TouchDRO setup is a very good deal.

 BlueTooth is unreliable in a noisy machine shop